FAQ

 Clothing

-We're usually able to take clothing items that have historical value - vintage dresses, men's clothing, military uniforms, evening gowns, hats, gloves, handbags, etc. We often need wigs, men's tuxes, as well as gowns and dresses in plus sizes.
-We only rarely need wedding dresses and children's clothing.
-If it's something we could easily pick up at Goodwill, or modern clothing (anything 1980's or more recent), we'd prefer it be donated to a charity or organization that would be able to use it.
+We're usually able to take clothing items that have historical value - vintage dresses, men's clothing, military uniforms, evening gowns, hats, gloves, handbags, etc. We often need wigs, men's tuxes, gowns, and dresses in plus sizes.
+We only rarely need wedding dresses, children's clothing, and "Halloween" type costumes.
+If it's something we could easily pick up at Goodwill, or modern clothing (anything 1990's or more recent), we'd prefer it be donated to a charity or organization that would be able to use it.

 Props